hackkim/TryHackMe/Jr-Penetration-Tester/Network-Security/Net-Sec-Challenge.md

-# 🔧 Net Sec Challenge
+# 🔧 TryHackMe: Network Security - Net Sec Challenge

 Use this challenge to validate and reinforce your skills from the **Network Security** module.
 You are expected to rely only on three tools: